cpu/acmeshell/README.md

 ### Key Management

-ACMEShell supports managing multiple private keys and giving them human identifiable labels to make it easy to use them for other ACME commands/messages.
+ACMEShell supports managing multiple private keys and giving them human identifiable labels to make it easy to use them with other ACME commands/messages.

 #### Account keys

-By default all accounts that are created by ACMEShell get an account private key automatically created for them with a label equal to ID the server gave the account.
+By default all accounts that are created by ACMEShell get an account private key automatically created for them with a label equal to account ID the server gave the account when it was registered.

-For example if my `-autoregister` account was given the ID `"https://localhost:14000/my-account/1"` by the ACME server then ACMEShell will have created a private key with the label `"https://localhost:14000/my-account/1"` with the account private key.
+For example if my `-autoregister` account was given the ID `"https://localhost:14000/my-account/1"` by the ACME server then ACMEShell will have given the account private key that was randomly generated when registering the account a matching label: `"https://localhost:14000/my-account/1"`.

 #### Creating additional keys

 Some commands (e.g. `finalize`, `csr`) will automatically generate random private keys as required.
-If you need to control the private key that is used you can create additional private keys and reference them by ID in other commands.
+If you need to control the private key that is used you can create private keys with the `newKey` command reference them by ID in other commands.

 Use the `newKey` command to create a new private key: